Skip to main content

 San Juan College has also shaped the Farmington reading community in ways that produce interesting collections.
 Faculty members in the anthropology, geology, business, and nursing programs have built specialized academic libraries.
 Staff who spent careers at the college might have accumulated instructional materials, regional journals, and out-of-print academic texts across a range of disciplines.
 The college's connection to the Four Corners region means that even faculty in seemingly unrelated fields often hold Southwest-specific material that overlaps with the area's collecting strengths.

-This is why I take the three-hour drive seriously.
-A Farmington estate is almost never a generic book situation.
-It reflects the specific industries, cultures, and intellectual communities of the Four Corners, and evaluating it properly requires knowing those communities.
-I've made enough trips north to know what I'm looking for, and I make sure nothing valuable slips away unrecognized.
+This is why a Farmington estate deserves a careful eye before anything is sold or given away.
+It's almost never a generic book situation.
+It reflects the specific industries, cultures, and intellectual communities of the Four Corners, and reading it properly requires knowing those communities.
+I've handled enough Southwest material to know what I'm looking for — send me photos and I'll make sure nothing valuable slips away unrecognized, even though I can't make the drive to collect it.

 The Farmington Bookstore Landscape — and Where I Fit In